Sourdough Pumpkin Scones

 • Don’t overmix the dough

 • Overmixing leads to gluten development, creating tough and dense scones.
-Like cake or pastry, you want to limit the mixing here so you get tender scones.
+Like cake or pie crust, you want to limit the mixing here to achieve tender scones.

 • Use pumpkin puree, not pumpkin pie filling